 Between 1989 and 1993, Kay worked in suburban practices in the family law and commercial litigation jurisdictions.
 Between 1993 and 2001, Kay was contracted to the Australian Taxation Office to conduct administrative reviews of child support, gaining invaluable legal and practical knowledge of the child support scheme.
 Kay was also the NSW representative of the Child Support Agency’s Peer Review (Quality Assurance) Program and the NSW representative on the National committee established to draft operational Practice Directions.

 Since 2001, Kay has been employed by Uther Webster and Evans as a family law solicitor.
 In 2007 she was appointed a Senior Associate and on 1 July 2012 was made a Partner.
-Since the firm’s incorporation on 1 July 2016, Kay has been a Director.
+Since the firm’s incorporation on 1 July 2016, Kay has been the family law Director.

-Kay manages the family law department, working with our other family law solicitors, Nicole Evans, Jessica Swain, Bianca Nati, and our family law para-legal, Nikita Ward.
+Kay manages the family law department, working with our other family law solicitors, Nicole Evans, Danielle Rosano and Jessica Swain.

 Practical approach to cases